TinkoLiu/Discuz_Battle_net_OAuth/README.md

 If you decided using the Battle.net account binding status as the captcha, please notice:

 * When checking on posting, only the users who bound the Battle.net account can post and without any further captcha.
-* When checking on login, only the users who bounded ahead can login by password.
-Any user without Battle.net account bound (including the administrator) can not login.
+* When checking on login, no user can login through his/her username and password (including the administrator) .
+Users can only login through Battle.net.
 The admin console (`admin.php`) won't be influenced by this.
 * When checking on registration, nobody can get registered.
 The only way for new user is login with Battle.net and create a new account after OAuth authentication flow.
 * **When you are heading for disabling or uninstalling the plugin, do remember selecting another kind of captcha in your Discuz! admin console before you do so.**
 * **Make sure you can login your forum through the Battle.net before you switch to this captcha.**